monicagiraldochica/bash_tutorial/docs/iteration.md

 Subject number 4 is SUBJ3
 ```

-### Printing *the first five* files in the current directory

-Previously we learned that the following loop would echo the path of all the files in the current directory:
+Previously we learned that the following loop would `echo` the path of all the files in the current directory:

 ```bash
 $ for f in $( ls )